nicksherefkin/ns.markdown.cv/index.md

 `2012`
 __BA, *magna cum laude*, Brown University__ Economics and Public Policy

-## Research Interests

-competition, play, games, and network methods

 ## Conference Presentations

 Nick Sherefkin, 2023.
 "Playfulness and Ruthlessness as Mediators Between Competition and Economic Outcomes" *American Sociological Association*, Philadelphia

-Sherefkin, Nick and Christof Brandtner.
+Nick Sherefkin and Christof Brandtner.
 2020.
 “Moral failure and the demand for civic action.” *American Sociological Association*, San Francisco

 ## Working Papers <!--- Publications and working papers --->

 Sherefkin, Nick.
 "The Consequences of Playfulness for the Size and Performance of Competitive Communities"

-Brandtner, Christof and __Nick Sherefkin__.
+Brandtner, Christof and Nick Sherefkin.
 "Worthy of Support: Moral Failure and Audience Demand for Civic Action."

 ## Professional experience